venkatkumar18/ORM/notes.md

 8) Prefetch related suitable for many to one (when related model is trying to access the foreign key of a child model).
 Select related is suitable for one to many (when child model is trying to access the fields of the foreign key model).
 9) The Prefetch function is used to add some filters in the prefetched related model instead of getting all the entries matching the parent model id.
 10) Annotates is used to add a new field, we can use the aggregrate function inside it which will create GROUP BY clause in SQL.
+11) We can generate an ER diagram of our models using django-extensions package, with this command - python manage.py graph_models -a > er_diagram.dot.
+This will create a dot file in online check for dot file to image converter.
+This will give the ER diagram of our models.
+We can configure for specific model in settings.py file kindly check the docs for configuration.

 *) ORM
     * Restaurant.objects.all()                            - ALL RECORDS